dstackai/dstack/README.md

 </div>

-`dstack` is an open-source container orchestration engine designed for running AI workloads across any cloud or data center.
+dstack is an open-source container orchestration engine designed for running AI workloads across any cloud or data center.
+It simplifies dev environments, running tasks on clusters, and deployment.

 The supported cloud providers include AWS, GCP, Azure, OCI, Lambda, TensorDock, Vast.ai, RunPod, and CUDO.
-You can also use `dstack` ro run workloads on on-prem servers.
+You can also use `dstack` ro run workloads on on-prem clusters.

+`dstack` natively supports NVIDIA GPU, and Google Cloud TPU accelerator chips.

 ## Latest news ✨

 - [2024/05] [dstack 0.18.3: OCI, and more](https://github.com/dstackai/dstack/releases/tag/0.18.3) (Release)